jjasferreira/hangman-socket-cpp/README.md

 - Should we print a custom message for each different possible play scenario (e.g. DUP, WIN, ...) to the user terminal or only "Word: _ e _ o l", as in the project statement?

-- Should we use recvfrom with a timer or select()?
-If so, how does select work?
+- Should we use setsockopt(), select() or SIGNALS to have a timer in the reception of data from the server?

 - Should we check if a letter, word or PLID are valid according to the syntax or just send them anyway?